Culinary Agents is dedicated to connecting, developing, and inspiring the world's current and future food, beverage, and hospitality professionals.

 Ron Hayes is a writer, educator, and student advocate who currently works as the Associate Director—Career Services at The Culinary Institute of America.
 Ron has dedicated the past 10 years to assisting CIA students and alumni with developing their career paths.
 Ron is the author of three books, including the career management manual Creating Your Culinary Career (Wiley 2013).

-In 2012, Sabato became a member of the prestigious Court of Master Sommeliers, an enormous honor in wine and beverage expertise certification, held by under 200 individuals nation-wide.
+A graduate of Cornell University's School of Hotel Administration and in 2012, Sabato is also a member of the Court of Master Sommeliers, an honor held by fewer than 250 individuals worldwide.